What is ocular myasthenia gravis?

 Other treatment options

-Pyridostigmine (Mestinon) is a medication that helps the production of acetylcholine.
+Pyridostigmine is a medication that slows the breakdown of acetylcholine.
 It can be prescribed to temporarily help improve muscle strength.

 The corticosteroid prednisone and the immunosuppressants azathioprine, mycophenolate and cyclosporine may be prescribed.
 They can help control the production of abnormal antibodies.

-In some cases, a thymectomy, or removal of the thymus gland, can be used to treat generalized myasthenia gravis.
+In some cases, a thymectomy, or removal of the thymus gland, can be used to treat MG.
 The thymus gland is located in the upper chest and helps with the development of the body’s immune system during childhood.

-The removal of this gland is not dangerous in adults and can help with reducing weakness in those suffering from MG.
+The removal of this gland could help with reducing weakness in those suffering from MG.
 However, thymectomies are less commonly recommended for individuals suffering from purely ocular MG.

 When should I see a doctor?

-Routine eye exams are a great place to bring up concerns regarding ptosis and/or double vision.
+Comprehensive eye exams are a good place to bring up concerns regarding ptosis and/or double vision.
 If your eye doctor suspects myasthenia gravis, they will likely refer you to a neurologist for an official diagnosis.
 It is important to coordinate treatment with your eye doctor and neurologist for the best results.

 SEE RELATED: Cocaine Effects on the Eyes and Vision